bandre-ucar/cime-testing-tools/README.md

 The cime test suite sprays files all over the file system and doesn't provide any method of cleaning them up.
 Relying on `rm -rf *some_glob*` is increadibly dangerous and can lead to accidently deleting important files.
-One can quickly push one up against file system quotas unless the test files are cleaned up regularly.
+One can quickly bump up against file system quotas unless the test files are cleaned up regularly.

 clobber-cime-tests.py is an *interactive* tool that will attempt to